-Step Completed by Action total bid quantity for at least one hour during the dispatch day availability window based on the three hours ahead pre-dispatch run (PD-3).
-The resource may be activated for one to four consecutive hours during the dispatch day and activation per resource will be limited to a maximum of once per day.
+Step Completed by Action dispatch day and activation per resource will be limited to a maximum of once per day.
 By issuing an activation notice to individual market participant private report site.
-6 СМР Upon receipt of the activation notice, the CMP implements the actions required to comply with the d ispatch instructions , by reducing energy withdrawal for each HDR resource to meet the d ispatch instructions issued by the IESO .
-7 СМР A CMP that expects the associated HDR resource to operate in a manner that, for any reason, differs from the IESO's dispatch instructions shall notify the IESO as soon as possible.
-8 СМР A CMP that expects the associated HDR resource to operate in a manner that, for any reason, differs from the IESO's dispatch instructions shall change their dispatch data as soon as possible.
+6 СМР Upon receipt of the activation notice, the CMP implements the actions required to comply with the dispatch instructions, by reducing energy withdrawal for each HDR resource to meet the dispatch instructions issued by the IESO .
+7 СМР A CMP that expects the associated HDR resource to operate in a manner that, for any reason, differs from the IESO 's dispatch instructions shall notify the IESO as soon as possible.
+8 СМР A CMP that expects the associated HDR resource to operate in a manner that, for any reason, differs from the IESO 's dispatch instructions shall change their dispatch data as soon as possible.